MicrosoftDocs/entra-docs/docs/identity/users/groups-create-rule.md

 You can use rules to determine dynamic membership groups based on user or device properties In Microsoft Entra ID, part of Microsoft Entra.
 This article tells how to set up a rule for a dynamic membership groups in the Azure portal.

 Group membership based on user or device properties is supported for security groups and Microsoft 365 groups.
 When you apply a rule for a dynamic membership group, user and device attributes are evaluated for matches with the membership rule.
 When an attribute changes for a user or device, all rules for dynamic membership groups in the organization are processed for changes.
 Users and devices are added or removed if they meet the conditions for a dynamic membership group.
+In Microsoft Entra, a single tenant can have a maximum of 15,000 dynamic membership groups.

 > [!NOTE]
 > Security groups can be used for either devices or users, but Microsoft 365 groups can include only users.